MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-sharepoint-save-share.md

 If you can’t find what you’re looking for, you can select **Browse this device** for more options.

-## Saving Power BI files to OneDrive and SharePoint
+## Save Power BI files to OneDrive and SharePoint

 When saving a report for the first time, you can save directly in OneDrive for Business or SharePoint.